 While this has proven popular and successful with a lot of pets, there will still be those that simply do not like its aroma or its flavor.
 Conversely, having a toothpaste that your dog likes the taste of can actually make cleaning their teeth more difficult if they try to lick or swallow the toothpaste straight away.
-All in all, though, the popular taste and the effectiveness of this toothpaste makes it the best overall dog plaque remover in our list.
+All in all, though, the popular taste and the effectiveness of this toothpaste makes it the best dog teeth cleaner and overall dog plaque remover on our list.

 2. Arm & Hammer Dog Dental Care – Best Value